Yemen's warring parties agree only to renew two-month truce, U.N. says | Law-Order

 "This truce extension includes a commitment from the parties to intensify negotiations to reach an expanded truce agreement as soon as possible," special envoy for Yemen Hans Grundberg said in a statement.
 Grundberg had been pushing for a six-month truce with additional measures, sources had told Reuters, but both sides have had grievances about implementation of the existing truce deal and mistrust runs deep.

 U.S. and Omani officials had also been engaging with parties to back Grundberg's proposal following a visit by President Joe Biden to Saudi Arabia last month, where he announced following bilateral talks an agreement to "deepen and extend" the truce.
-Biden welcomes the truce extension, White House national security spokesperson John Kirby told reporters, saying Washington was grateful for the leadership of Saudi Arabia throughout the truce process as well as Oman's role.
+Biden welcomed the renewal of the truce, but said in a statement that while it was an important step and essential to saving lives it "is not enough in the long run."

-"We urge the Yemeni parties to seize this opportunity to work constructively under U.N. auspices to reach an inclusive comprehensive agreement that paves the way for a durable, Yemeni-led resolution to the conflict," Kirby said.
+"We urge the Yemeni parties to seize this opportunity to work constructively under U.N. auspices to reach an inclusive, comprehensive agreement that includes steps to improve freedom of movement and expanded salary payments and that paves the way for a durable, Yemeni-led resolution to the conflict," he said.
 The conflict pitting a coalition led by Saudi Arabia against the Iran-aligned Houthis, de facto authorities in north Yemen, has killed tens of thousands and caused millions to go hungry.

 Riyadh has been trying to exit a costly war that has been a point of tension with the Biden administration, which halted support for offensive coalition operations.
 The conflict is widely seen as a proxy war between Saudi Arabia and Iran.
 The warring sides have both been frustrated over truce implementation.
 The Saudi-backed government blamed the Houthis for not reopening main roads in disputed Taiz, while the group accused the coalition of not delivering the agreed number of fuel ships into Hodeidah and flights from the capital Sanaa, both held by the group.